 Can you breastfeed with implants?

-So you might be asking why some women may not produce that full supply, because of breast implants?
-One of the reasons can be because there may not have been enough glandular tissue (other causes of low supply video)within the breast initially – even before surgery – which might have been the reason why you have breast implants in the first place.
-Glandular tissue is really important for making milk.
+One of the reasons can be because there may not have been enough glandular tissue within the breast initially, even before surgery, possibly being the reason why you considered having breast implants in the first place.

 If, however, your breast implant has been placed beneath the pectoral muscles, you’re far less likely to experience these things.

-But I just want to reiterate that even if you have had this augmentation surgery; and this incision was made near to the areola, the implant is actually above the pectoral muscle, it’s still possible that you may be in a situation where you produce a full supply and you don’t experience any of these potential situations.
+However, even if you have several factors against you, e.g., you have had augmentation surgery with an incision made near the areola, and the implant is above the pectoral muscle, it’s still possible to produce a full supply and not experience any problems.